 Contact a Child Custody Attorney in New York City Today

 If you are going through a custody battle, you need to seek legal assistance as soon as possible.
 When you turn to Randi L. Karmel, PLLC for help, you are gaining an advocate with extensive experience handling complex child custody issues.

-The Manhattan and Brooklyn joint custody attorneys at Randi L. Karmel, PLLC, have a thorough understanding of the law surrounding child custody and visitation in New York, and they have the compassion necessary to get you through this difficult time.
+The joint custody attorneys in New York City at Randi L. Karmel, PLLC, have a thorough understanding of the law surrounding child custody and visitation in New York, and they have the compassion necessary to get you through this difficult time.